fredericGette/wp81documentation/DriverBuilding/README.md

 ## Deploy and start the driver on the Phone

 Copy the .sys file in the shared folder of the phone: `C:\Data\USERS\Public\Documents`
+> [!NOTE]
+> When you connect your phone with a USB cable, this folder is visible in the Explorer of your computer.
+And in the phone, this folder is mounted in `C:\Data\USERS\Public\Documents`

 _The rest of the process must be executed on the phone within a telnet session._